-- Full participation and involvement: IDPs must have full access to relevant and reliable information on the general situation in the community of origin, the mechanisms foreseen to ensure reintegration, and those available to ensure continued assistance.
+- Access: Areas of return should be safely accessible to populations of concern, as well as humanitarian and development actors, and the population's access to basic services and livelihoods without limitations and discrimination must be guaranteed. - Full participation and involvement: IDPs must have full access to relevant and reliable information on the general situation in the community of origin, the mechanisms foreseen to ensure reintegration, and those available to ensure continued assistance.
 Along with other community members, they should be actively involved as equal partners in all planning and decision making, which affects them.
 Specific measures must systematically be taken to ensure the full and equal participation, including in leadership structures, of women, youth, children, older persons, persons with disabilities and other groups at constant risk of marginalization.
-Participation includes the ability for community selected individuals from a displaced population to safely visit areas of potential return and report back to their community. - Availability of basic socio-economic services: IDPs should have access to timely, adequate, and appropriate as per the age, sex, gender of the IDP, to life-saving assistance in the early phases of return.
+Participation includes the ability for community selected individuals from a displaced population to safely visit areas of potential return and report back to their community. - Availability of basic socio-economic services: IDPs should have access to timely and adequate lifesaving assistance in the early phases of return.
 The returns should be a starting point to a sustainable reintegration as one of the three durable solutions.
 The delivery of basic services is the responsibility of the Government, with support from humanitarian and development partners.
-IDPs should have access to the same standard of services as the host community in the same area.